Table of Contents

 - Otherwise violating these Rules.

-6.3.2 Any Player who witnesses or is subjected to harassing, abusive, or discriminatory conduct should notify a Tournament Administrator.
-All complaints will be promptly investigated and appropriate action will be taken.
+Any Player who witnesses or is subjected to harassing, abusive, or discriminatory conduct should notify a Tournament Administrator.
+All complaints reported pursuant to this Section 7.4.2 will be promptly investigated and appropriate action will be taken.
 Retaliation against any Player who brings forward a complaint or cooperates in the investigation of a complaint is prohibited.

-7.2.1 If CCA Administration decides that a Player has violated the Code or any term of the Rules, CCA Administration may take the following disciplinary actions (as applicable):
+If CCA decides that a Player has violated the Code of Conduct or any term of the Rules, CCA may take the following disciplinary actions (as applicable):

-- Loss of all or any part of the Prizing previously awarded to the Player
+- Loss of all or any part of the Scholastic Awards previously awarded to the Player;

-- Disqualify the Player from participating in one or more matches and/or sessions at the Tournament
+- Disqualify the Player from participating in one or more Matches and/or sessions at the Tournament; or

 - Prevent the Player from participating in one or more future competitions hosted by CCA.

-7.2.2 For clarity, the nature and extent of the disciplinary action taken by CCA Administration pursuant to this Section 7.2 will be in the sole and absolute discretion of CCA.
+For clarity, the nature and extent of the disciplinary action taken by CCA pursuant to this Section 8.2 will be in the sole and absolute discretion of CCA.
+CCA reserves the right to seek damages and other remedies from such Player to the fullest extent permitted by applicable law.

-7.2.4 A final decision by CCA Administration as to the appropriate disciplinary action will be final and binding on all Players.
+A final decision by CCA as to the appropriate disciplinary action will be final and binding on all Players.